RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-05-14-Jekyll-Sub-Blogs.md

 If you don't add a category or tag parameter, then all posts will be in the sub blog.

 [Minima](https://github.com/jekyll/minima/pull/137/files#r124796175) assumes that if there are no posts, the feed will not be shown.
 I disagree, you can have a blog without blog posts.

-Update your *_config.yml* according to the instructions for [jekyll-feed](https://github.com/jekyll/jekyll-feed) to make sure that the feeds for your category or tag are generated.
+Make sure to update your *_config.yml* according to the instructions for [jekyll-feed](https://github.com/jekyll/jekyll-feed) to make sure that the feeds for your category or tag are generated.